markkurossi/iql/README.md

    from the beginning of *expression*. **Note** that the returned index value is 1-based.
 The function returns the value 0 if the *search* substring could not be found from *expression*.
- - BASE64ENC(*expression*): return the Base64 encoding of the string
-   *expression*
- - BASE64DEC(*expression*): decodes the Base64 encoded string and
-   returns the resulting data, converted to string
  - LASTCHARINDEX(*expression*, *search*): return the last index of the substring *search* in *expression*. **Note** that the returned index value is 1-based.
 The function returns the value 0 if the